-Net cash inflow from operating activities was £817k.
-Net cash outflow from finance activities was £24k and outflow from investing activities £324k.
-The overall net change in "cash and cash equivalents" was an increase of £469k.
+Net cash inflow from operating activities was £666k.
+Net cash outflow from finance activities was £305k and inflow from investing activities £787k.
+The overall net change in "cash and cash equivalents" was an increase of £1.15m.

 Rent Policy

 The Rent and Service Charges at each of our accommodation schemes are set at affordable levels in line with the Government's Rent reform regulations.